TG-KRISH/Chess-Engine/README.md

 # Goldlion
-A chess engine created from scratch in Python
+A chess engine created from Python

 ## Overview
 Goldlion uses a bitboard approach to represent the state of the chess board and to generate possible moves.
 Search is performed using the negamax algorithm with a simple heuristic.
 The name is a play on "Stockfish", a well known chess engine (and "Goldlion", cause, you know, Python).